tstatler/doctools/guides/acs/sdks/ios/README.md

 7. Select **Development** from the Environment menu, then click the clipboard icon to copy the key to your clipboard.
 {@img copy_key.png}

-Next, you'll import the APSCloudExample project into Eclipse, copy the key from your clipboard into the application's main activity, and run the application.
+Next, you'll import the APSCloudExample project into Xcode, copy the key from your clipboard into the application's main activity, and run the application.

 **To import the completed APSCloudExample project:**

-1. In ADT, select **File > Import > General > Existing Code into Workspace**, then click **Next**.
+1. In Xcode, open the **appcelerator-sdk-ios-1.0/examples/APSCloudExample.xcodeproj**.
-2. Click Browse and navigate to the **appcelerator-sdk-android-1.0/examples/APSCloudExample** folder, and click Open.
+3. Open **AppDelegate.m** and locate the following line of code.
-3. Click Finish.
+4. Replace **<< YOUR APP KEY >>** with the application key you copied to your clipboard previously.
-4. Open **AppDelegate.m**, locate the following line of code and replace **<< YOUR APP KEY >>** with the application key you copied to your clipboard previously.
+To learn where to find your application key, see [View Application Information](http://docs.appcelerator.com/platform/redirects/aps_key.html).ƒ

         String appKey = "<< YOUR APP KEY >>";